 I loved my time at NYU, learning about the nuts and bolts of making movies, and being challenged by my fellow students.
 After graduating, I lived in New York for a year and worked as an editor at a large stock footage house, while finishing my senior thesis fictional film.
 My company sold some beautiful time-lapse shots of nature, but I had no connection to actually making them myself.
 My creativity was withering, and I was feeling unsettled.
 I convinced my fiancee (and high school sweetheart), Holly, to return to the Philadelphia area where we could take root and start a family.

 We moved to Media, PA in 1997, where my wife got a job as a first grade teacher at Media Providence Friends School.
 I was struck by how friendly and down to earth everyone was; such a contrast to the streets and egos of New York.
 With very few job opportunities in film, I wasn’t sure if I would ever find work.
 But we couldn’t leave- this was my home, here were my stories!
 Over time, people started to ask me to make little videos for them.
 I did whatever knocked- weddings, bar-mitzvah’s, anniversary parties, music videos.
 At the same time, I continued to pursue my own work, experimenting with different techniques in pursuit of my own language.

 My one-man show became Coyopa Productions, which is a Mayan word for the energy that shamans use for healing.
+I enjoy collaborating with small crews and large teams of people to create films that pushes the envelope.
 In my best work, I hope that viewers experience a healing of their spirit, whether it be through laughter, tears, or the sublime.
-I enjoy collaborating with small and large crews and a cast of dozens, or working independently with clients.
-In 2009, I co-founded Spring Garden Pictures, a non-profit organization dedicated to creating media that fosters personal connections to the natural world.
+In addition to my client films, I co-founded Spring Garden Pictures, a non-profit organization dedicated to creating media that fosters personal connections to the natural world.
 If my work moves you, please be in touch.

 ~ Richard Power Hoffmann